 Is Fundamental Analysis important in Forex Trading?

-There seems to be tremendous focus on Technical Analysis in the Forex industry.
+There seems to be a tremendous focus on Technical Analysis in the Forex industry.
 So much so that most retail traders think that Fundamental Analysis is not really important.

 Some even respond by saying that they have never heard of Fundamental Analysis.
 Others argue that you only need the price charts to know where the market is going.